Gimmick (professional wrestling): Hated crime gang/Terrorist thugs/Bad guy bandits/Mafia mobsters

-Hated crime gang/terrorist thugs/bad guy bandits/mafia mobsters work perfectly well as villainous gimmick due to real-life crime gangs, terrorist thugs, bandits, and mobsters but has become a more popular gimmick (partially due to being over with fans who seem to be more malicious, malevolent, violent, aggressive, erratic, or hostile, and seem show no respect, remorse or sympathy — especially when they show some profanity — to the heels, even if they are trying to be friendly, polite, or nice to them, especially when they are telling them they are or telling them to by placating them).
-These include Razor Ramon, The Brooklyn Brawler, Stone Cold Steve Austin, Eddie Guerrero and Chavo Guerrero with their catchphrase, "I lie, I cheat, I steal"/"We lie, We cheat, We steal", "Brutal" Bob Evans, Beer City Bruiser, Shannon Moore, John Cena's "thug nature" character, and most recently, Eddie Edwards, Sami Callihan, Darby Allin, and Bandido, and tag-teams Cryme Tyme, D-Generation X, The New Age Outlaws, The Disciples of Apocalypse, The Gangstas/The Gangstanators, FBI, LAX, Mexican America, La Familia, The Forever Hooligans, and most recently, Riott Squad, The Forgotten Sons, Social Outcasts, Enzo Amore and Big Cass, Sanity, Aces & Eights, The Bullet Club, and Retribution.
+Hated crime gangsters, terrorist thugs, bad guy bandits, mafia mobsters etc. all work well as a villainous gimmick due to real-life crime gangs, terrorists, bandits, and mobsters, but has also become a more popular gimmick among heroes, partially due to being over with fans who seem to be more malevolent towards the heels, even if the later are trying to be friendly or polite.
+These include Razor Ramon, The Brooklyn Brawler, Stone Cold Steve Austin, Eddie Guerrero and Chavo Guerrero with their catchphrase, "I lie, I cheat, I steal"/"We lie, We cheat, We steal", "Brutal" Bob Evans, Beer City Bruiser, Shannon Moore, John Cena's "thug nature" character, and most recently, Eddie Edwards, Sami Callihan, Darby Allin, Hikaru Shida (with her yakuza gimmick), and Bandido, and tag-teams Cryme Tyme, D-Generation X, The New Age Outlaws, The Disciples of Apocalypse, The Gangstas/The Gangstanators, FBI, LAX, Mexican America, La Familia, The Forever Hooligans, and most recently, Riott Squad, The Forgotten Sons, Social Outcasts, Enzo Amore and Big Cass, Sanity, Aces & Eights, The Bullet Club, and Retribution.

+Animals/Animal-based characters

+Professional wrestling is also considered to be a circus as well, as animals also engaged as opponents, as well as being gimmicks in matches, and mascots for wrestlers as well.
+These include bears like Terrible Ted, tigers, cheetahs, orangutans, monkeys like Japanese macaques, cats, dogs like Matilda the bulldog, owned as a mascot by the tag-team The British Bulldogs, and was replaced by another bulldog named Winston, pigs, which are brought by Hillbilly Jim, as in the Pig (or Hog) Pen match, birds like Frankie the macaw, who was accompanied by "Birdman" Koko B. Ware, and snakes like Damien the python, who was the pet of Jake "The Snake" Roberts.